Stability for linearized gravity on the Kerr spacetime: Geometric preliminaries

-An oriented 3+1 dimensional globally hyperbolic spacetime, such as the domain of outer communication of the Kerr black hole spacetime, is a spin manifold.
-The spin group in this case is $\SL(2,\Complexs)$, the double cover of $SO_0(1,3)$.
-The spinor space is $\Complexs^2$ with the vector representation of $\SL(2,\Complexs)$ and the complex conjugate representation is denoted $\overline{\Complexs}{}^2$.
-Sections of the spinor bundles associated to $\Complexs^2$ and $\overline{\Complexs}{}^2$ are denoted with capital latin indices, and primed capital latin indices, respectively.
-The term spinor is used for sections of these bundles as well as of their tensor products, eg. $\varphi_{A\cdots D A' \cdots D'}$.
+We now summarize the theory of spinors \cite{MR944085}, so that we may recall the GHP formalism.
+If $(\generalManifold,\generalMetric)$ is an oriented, time-oriented, $1+3$-dimensional spacetime that admits four smooth vector fields that are linearly independent at each point, then $(\generalManifold,\generalMetric)$ is a spin manifold; the domain of outer communication of the Kerr black hole spacetime has these properties.
+The spin group in this case is $\SL(2,\Complexs)$, the double cover of $O^\dagger_+(1,3)$, the group of Lorentz transformations that preserve orientation and time-orientation.
+The spinor space at a point is $\Complexs^2$ with the vector representation of $\SL(2,\Complexs)$, and the complex conjugate representation is denoted $\overline{\Complexs}{}^2$.
+Sections of the spinor bundles associated to $\Complexs^2$ and $\overline{\Complexs}{}^2$ are denoted with capital Latin indices and primed capital Latin indices respectively.
+The term spinor is used for sections of these bundles as well as of their tensor products, e.g. $\varphi_{A\cdots C A' \cdots D'}$.